himanshugupta30062/Sahadhyayi/README.md

 ```

 The script creates a `gemini_training_data.json` file that can be used with Google's tuning tools or any other model training pipeline.

+## Real-time Group Discussions

+Run `npm run start:server` to launch a Socket.io server that pushes new group chat messages immediately to connected clients.
+The endpoint is available at `/discussions` and each discussion thread maps to a Socket.io room.
+Authentication is required and only members of a group can join its room.

 ## SonarQube Analysis